dvasdekis/demeter/README.md

 * Update Delta lake on Dat repo
 * Report secret string for NZB creation

+## Client-side:
+1. Accept secret string
+2. Get NZBs from Dat archive
+3. Download with other tools

 Future enhancements:
+* Manage file append events (for now, only deal with file add)
 * Stream existing content from disk into archive files -> par2 -> uploader (avoids need to hold temp space)
 * Run base file upload and par2 at the same time
 * split to 20GB archives on 200GB+ archive size (20GB is rough max limit of what we can post before par2 needs more than 1 article per chunk at 768KB article size)